 The PAWS Clinic keeps cats overnight for one night.
 Male cats can be released back into the colony on the same day that The PAWS Clinic releases the cat to you.
 However, The PAWS Clinic recommends, if possible, keeping a female cat in her trap at your home for one extra day for a total of 48 hours (one night at the PAWS Clinic, plus one night in your home).
 Female cats that were pregnant should be held for 72 hours (one night at The PAWS Clinic, plus two nights in your home).
 You can slide food and water in through the double back door of the trap quickly, or pour food and water through the wire cage if there are already bowls inside the trap.

-Normal behaviors during recovery include deep sleep, head bobbing, wobbly movements, fast breathing and shivering.
-Bleeding from the left eartip is also normal but should stop by the following day.
-Abnormal behaviors during recovery include continued bleeding from the surgery area, vomiting, difficulty breathing, not waking up and grogginess for more than 48 hours after surgery.
-If a cat displays any of these abnormal behaviors, call The PAWS Clinic at 313-451-8200 or the vet that performed the surgery immediately.
+Abnormal behaviors during recovery include bleeding from the surgery area or eartip, vomiting, difficulty breathing, not waking up and grogginess for more than 24 hours after surgery.
+If a cat displays any of these abnormal behaviors, call The PAWS Clinic at 313-451-8200.

 Question #9: I’ve been trying to trap a cat, but the cat won’t go in the trap.
 What should I do?